El Fuerte de Samaipata: The site

 The Samaipata archaeological site of about 20 ha is divided into two parts: a ceremonial sector and an administrative/residential sector.
 Some of the construction of the Inca were built on earlier structures of the Chané.

 The ceremonial sector is in the northern part of the site.
 It is about 220 m by 60 m and consists mostly of a large rock saddle almost completely covered with carvings of both Inca and pre-Inca origin.
-The carvings include a variety of geometric and animal figures, walls, niches, and long canal-like carvings called "the spine of the serpent" or "el cascabel" (the rattle).
+The carvings include a variety of geometric and animal figures, walls, niches, and long canal-like carvings called "the spine of the serpent" or "el cascabel" (the rattlesnake).
 Although not the most visually spectacular, the most important part of the ceremonial sector is the "coro de los sacerdotes" (choir of the priests) at the highest point of the rock.
 This consists of 18 niches, probably used as seats for individuals, carved into the rock.
 At the bottom of the rock are 21 carved rectangular niches which may have served as residences for priests or for the storage of ceremonial items.
 Other niches and alcoves are scattered around the ruin.

 The residential and administrative center makes up the southern part of the site.
 Samaipata may have been an Incan provincial capital and has all the infrastructure associated with that status.
 The most prominent feature is a large trapezoidal plaza about 100 m on each side bordered on the south by a "kallanka," a rectangular building typical of Inca cities and symbolizing Incan political power.
 The kallanka, 70 m in length and 16 m wide was used for public gatherings, feasts, and housing visitors and soldiers.
 The kallanka at Samaipata is the second largest in Bolivia, but apparently construction was interrupted as the drainage canal and thatched roof were not completed.

 Also in this sector is the Acllahuasi, a nunnery for the sequestered women called Aclla, who were chosen to weave textiles, become wives of Inca nobles, participate in ceremonies, and, on occasion, be sacrificed in religious ceremonies.
 The existence of an Acllahuasi was typical of important Inca settlements.